Londala/isosh/README.md

 ## Built-in Utilities and Commands

-These commands are built into the terminal directly.
+The following commands are built into the terminal directly.
+All other commands are passed through and handled by searching the path environment variable or relative directory.

 `<>` args are required. `[]` args are optional.